uchicago-bio/RCC-Utilities/README.md

 # RCC-Utilities
 Useful scripts for The University of Chicago's RCC resource (https://rcc.uchicago.edu).
-Check out this repositories [wiki](https://github.com/uchicago-bio/RCC-Utilities/wiki) for instructions on running the scripts.

 ### .bashrc